aukspot/dles/README.md

 - [Mineswifter](https://mineswifter.com) - Solvable Minesweeper puzzles with daily challenges.
 - [Murdle](https://murdle.com) - Solve today's murder-mystery logic puzzle.
 - [Nerdle](https://nerdlegame.com) - Guess the secret arithmetic equation.
 - [Netflix - Starstruck](https://www.netflix.com/tudum/puzzled/starstruck/daily) - Place a star in each row, column, and color area.
-Does not require a Netflix account
+Does not require a Netflix account.
 - [Netflix - Sudoku](https://www.netflix.com/tudum/puzzled/sudoku/daily) - A daily sudoku puzzle on Netflix, 3 difficulties.
-Does not require a Netflix account
+Does not require a Netflix account.
 - [Noggle](https://nibble.games/noggle/noggle.html) - A daily logic puzzle with a touch of learning and trivia.
 - [Nonodle](https://lab174.com/nonodle) - A daily nonogram puzzle.
 - [Number Island](https://numberisland.com) - Divide the number board into islands that match the target sums.